hajihajhaj/team13-mazemania/Game Design Document (GDD) - Maze Mania.md

 We want players to feel the rush of navigating the maze under a time limit and the excitement of working with a friend to succeed.
 The game is designed to be fast-paced and fun, creating a strong sense of teamwork and shared victory.

+**Outcomes:**

+- **Success**: Both players reach the end of the maze before time runs out, resulting in a win.

+- **Failure**: The timer runs out, resulting in a restart.

 ---

+## 8. Tools and Platforms

+**Development Platform:**

+The prototype will be built using Unity.

+**Tools:**

+- **Unity Engine**: For game development and prototyping.

+- **GitHub**:  For version control and team collaboration.

+- **Slack**:  For task management and tracking progress

+  **Ideal Platform:**

+Maze Mania is designed primarily for an arcade cabinet taking advantage of the split-screen setup and physical controls for a classic in-person cooperative experience.
+However, the game could also be adapted for PC in the future.

+---

-## 8. Conclusion
+## 9. Conclusion

-The split-screen cooperative maze game is designed to test and enhance teamwork, communication, and memory.
-The primary mechanic to be examined in the prototype is the restricted visibility and how it impacts player engagement and communication under time pressure.
+Maze Mania is designed to test and enhance teamwork, communication, and memory.
+The primary mechanic being examined in the prototype is the restricted visibility and how it impacts player engagement and communication under time pressure.